disflyer/react-event-bus/README.md

-# event-bus
+# react-eventbus
-a micro event bus
+a micro event bus (not only) for react